build-on-aws/content/tutorials/tidy-your-bedroom-identify-unused-resources/index.md

 ### Conclusion

-In closing, it's easy for AWS resources to proliferate as we prototype, experiment, and learn new services.
+It's easy for AWS resources to proliferate as we prototype, experiment, and learn new services.
 Like tidying a messy bedroom, identifying and removing unused resources takes some time and effort upfront but pays off in the long run with a clean account and reduced costs.

 AWS Resource Explorer is a valuable service to help understand what resources you have and where they are.
 This will help drill down to orphaned and unused resources, and let you identify what needs to be cleaned up.
 Keeping your AWS resources in order is an important part of cloud cost optimization and fiscal responsibility.
 Regularly scan for resources you no longer need, delete what you won't use again, and make resource hygiene part of your workflow.
 Small efforts compound over time into significant savings and prevent billing surprises.
 Keep your cloud nice and tidy!